thirukkural2022/obedparla.com/content/posts/2016-04-14-thoughts-on-in-conversation-with-good-by-neale-donald-walsch.md

 ---
-title : "Thoughts on "In Conversation With God" by Neale Donald Walsch." author : "Obed Marquez Parlapiano" date : "2016-04-14" categories :
+title : 'Thoughts on "In Conversation With God" by Neale Donald Walsch.' author : "Obed Marquez Parlapiano" date : "2016-04-14" categories :